near/NEPs/text/0000-walletapi.md

 - sending tokens to other accounts
 - composite transactions that contain several sub-transactions of potentially different types

 In order to support this, we want a generic API for signing arbitrary transactions in the wallet.
-This will be an HTTP GET request on the following url
-{configurablewalleturl}/?transaction={transactiondata}
-configurablewalleturl is a url prefix that can be specified when creating a NEAR connection using nearlib. transactiondata transaction object serialized as a url encoded json string, which contains all the data that's necessary to actually process this transaction.

 # Motivation
 [motivation]: #motivation